Schniz/httyped/README.md

 # `httype`

-Strongly-typed with awesome autocompletion http server and client wrappers.
+> ⛓️ Type-safe HTTP client/server communications with awesome autocompletion

 Let your compiler tell you when you break a contract with your client.